Sustainability measurement

-Sustainability measurement are tools and methods that attempt to measure the degree of sustainability of processes, products, services, businesses and so forth.
-Sustainability is difficult to quantify, perhaps even immeasurable.
-The metrics used to try and measure sustainability involve the sustainability of environmental, social and economic domains, (both individually and in various combinations) and are still evolving.
-They include indicators, benchmarks, audits, sustainability standards and certification systems like Fairtrade and Organic, indexes and accounting, as well as assessment, appraisal and other reporting systems.
-They are applied over a wide range of spatial and temporal scales.
-Some of the widely used sustainability measures include corporate sustainability reporting, Triple Bottom Line accounting, World Sustainability Society, and estimates of the quality of sustainability governance for individual countries using the Environmental Sustainability Index and Environmental Performance Index.
-The UN Human Development Index and the ecological footprints are methods to monitor sustainable development over time.
+Sustainability measurement is a set of frameworks or indicators used to measure how sustainable something is.
+This includes processes, products, services and businesses.
+Sustainability is difficult to quantify and it may even be impossible to measure as there is no fixed definition.
+To measure sustainability, frameworks and indicators consider environmental, social and economic domains.
+The metrics vary by use case and are still evolving.
+They include indicators, benchmarks and audits.
+They include sustainability standards and certification systems like Fairtrade and Organic.
+They also involve indices and accounting.
+They can include assessment, appraisal and other reporting systems.
+The metrics are used over a wide range of spatial and temporal scales.

+For organizations, sustainability measures include corporate sustainability reporting and Triple Bottom Line accounting.
+For countries, they include estimates of the quality of sustainability governance or quality of life measures, or environmental assessments like the Environmental Sustainability Index and Environmental Performance Index.
+Some methods let us track sustainable development.
+These include the UN Human Development Index and ecological footprints.

-Two related concepts to understand if the mode of life of humanity is sustainable, are planetary boundaries and ecological footprint.
-If the boundaries are not crossed and the ecological footprint is not exceeding the carrying capacity of the biosphere, the mode of life is regarded as sustainable.
+Two related concepts for sustainability measurement are planetary boundaries and ecological footprint.
+If the boundaries are not crossed and the ecological footprint does not exceed the carrying capacity of the biosphere, the mode of life can be regarded as sustainable.

 A set of well defined and harmonized indicators can help to make sustainability tangible.
 Those indicators are expected to be identified and adjusted through empirical observations (trial and error).
 The most common critiques are related to issues like data quality, comparability, objective function and the necessary resources.
 However a more general criticism is coming from the project management community: "How can a sustainable development be achieved at global level if we cannot monitor it in any single project?".

 Sustainability need and framework

-Sustainability development has become the primary yardstick of improvement for industries and is being integrated into effective business strategies.
+Sustainable development has become the primary yardstick of improvement for industries and is being integrated into effective government and business strategies.
 The needs for sustainability measurement include improvement in the operations, benchmarking performances, tracking progress, and evaluating process, among others.
-For the purposes of building a proper sustainability indicator, framework is developed and the steps are as follows:
+For the purposes of building sustainability indicators, frameworks can be developed and the steps are as follows: